20.1.12

 Madeu're pointed his finger, reminding Sancarl, "Now, remember, some of these robots are getting old, and tend to become a bit cantankerous..."

-Here a smile crackled across Sancarl's face as he laughed, "Some of us who
+Here a smile crackled across Sancarl's face as he laughed, "Some of us who aren't robots are getting old and cranky too!"

 "Yes," Madseu're responded, his finger returning to its habitual curl of his moustache, " but remember what the philosopher Sal'maan Azamoff T'flaim has said-